 SB 403 (Gonzalez) will help prevent Californians from losing access to safe drinking water by giving the State Water Board (which regulates public water systems) the authority to order systems to consolidate when they are deemed “at risk” of failure, without having to wait until residents are endangered by unsafe water supplies.
-This bill has passed the Senate and now being considered in the Assembly.
+SB 403 passed the legislature and was signed by the Governor on 9/23/21!

 SB 552 (Hertzberg) seeks to improves drought preparedness for small and rural communities by making various changes to local drought and water shortage contingency plans and by enhancing coordination between local and state governments, small water suppliers, and rural communities.
-This bill has passed through the Senate and being considered in the Assembly.
+SB 552 passed the legislature and was signed by the Governor on 9/23/21!

 Fenceline communities living next to oil and gas fields, hazardous waste sites, and industrial facilities bear a disproportionate burden of pollution and related health impacts, while reaping few of the economic benefits.
 Most often, these communities are low income and communities of color.
 Among the bills that Clean Water Action will be providing guidance on, in order to ensure that they truly protect these vulnerable populations, are the following:

 SB 467 (Limón & Wiener) phases out the use of enhanced oil recovery methods and placement of a 2500ft health and safety buffer zone (Did Not Pass) – While this bill aimed at protecting our most vulnerable did not move forward our efforts were not in vain.
 We were able to build enough support to push Governor Newsom to announce a phase out of fracking by 2024.
 We have also shown the huge support for a health and safety buffer zone and await CalGEM’s response in their draft regulations coming out this summer.